0 Part Course |

 Structuring a Risk-Based Compliance Function

-• Creating an effective oversight system
+• How to create an effective oversight system

 • Centralised vs decentralised structure